10 Reasons to Visit LEGOLAND California This Year

-LEGOLAND California is one of San Diego’s most popular theme parks, and provides families the unique opportunity to experience all things LEGO – in one place!
-Located in Carlsbad, California the entire park is themed around the colorful LEGO bricks.
-Each section of the park (there are 9 different areas) comes with its own theme – from Ninjago World to MiniLand USA, which features LEGO-sized reproductions of certain areas of the US, in addition to a waterpark, aquarium, and its very own LEGOLAND Hotel.
+LEGOLAND California is one of San Diego’s most popular theme parks, and provides families the unique opportunity to experience all things LEGO — in one place!
+Located in Carlsbad, California, and surrounded by tons of family-friendly activities, the entire park is themed around the colorful LEGO bricks.
+Each section of the park (there are 9 different areas) comes with its own theme — from Ninjago World to MiniLand USA, which features LEGO-sized reproductions of certain areas of the US, in addition to a waterpark, aquarium, and its very own LEGOLAND Hotel.
 Here are ten reasons to visit LEGOLAND California this year!

 1. It’s more than your typical amusement park.